seasketch/geoprocessing/website/docs/gip/GIP-1-i18n.md

 If your project needs to add a new language that is not already supported, follow these steps:

-- Add the new language to `src/i18n/supported.ts`.
-The language code should match what [SeaSketch uses](https://github.com/seasketch/next/blob/master/packages/client/src/lang/supported.ts).
+- Add more new language codes to the `project/basic.json` languages array.
+The full set of available languages codes can be found in `src/i18n/languages.json`.
+The language codes should match what [SeaSketch uses](https://github.com/seasketch/next/blob/master/packages/client/src/lang/supported.ts).
-- Add the language in your POEditor project.
-Make sure the language code matches what SeaSketch Next is using, and what you have in supported.ts
+- Make sure the language is defined in your POEditor project with the same language code.
 - Translate the strings in POEditor to the new language.
-- On your next run of `translation:import` a folder for the language will be added to `src/i18n/lang` and include a `translation.json` file with the strings that you translated in POEditor.
+- On your next run of `import:translation` a folder for the language will be added to `src/i18n/lang` and include a `translation.json` file with the strings that you translated in POEditor.

 ## Test report translations